Scientists test immune cells against rare skin cancer in the lab

 Summary

-This study is testing a new cell therapy approach in the lab for people with Merkel cell carcinoma, a rare skin cancer linked to a virus.
-Researchers will take immune cells from 15 patients and see if they can be trained to attack the cancer in a test tube.
-The goal is to check if the method works before moving to patient treatments.
+This study is testing a new cell therapy in the lab for people with Merkel cell carcinoma, a rare skin cancer linked to a virus.
+Researchers will take immune cells from 15 patients and try to train them to attack the cancer in a test tube.
+The goal is to see if this approach works before moving to patient treatments.

 Disclaimer